Home Login Sign up Profile Log out

 Assai

 Means a lot or very much.
-Used to intensify statements — for example, Mi piaci assai!
+For example: Mi piaci assai!
 (I like it a lot!).
+This word is also found in standard Italian.

 Minchia!